buildspace/buildspace-projects/NFT_Collection/en/Section_3/Lesson_3_Create_Button_To_Call_Contract.md

 ```

 `ethers` is a library that helps our frontend talk to our contract.
 Be sure to import it at the top using `import { ethers } from "ethers";`.
+If you run into an error like:
+`Failed to resolve import "ethers" from "src/App.jsx".
+Does the file exist?`
+Check that the `ethers` library is added in the projects dependency list.
+If it's missing it can be added manually in Replit from the "packages" tab in the menu to the left

 A "Provider" is what we use to actually talk to Ethereum nodes.
 Remember how we were using Alchemy to **deploy**?
 Well in this case we use nodes that Metamask provides in the background to send/receive data from our deployed contract.